The 2030 Agenda: An instruction manual for a sustainable future

 For many years, the international community has been looking for answers on how to create economic growth in a socially just and environmentally safe way.
 But all previous approaches fell short.
 They were not comprehensive enough, neglected certain connections and laid an emphasis on activities in developing countries.
-On 18 September 2015, the United Nations’ General Assembly finally adopted the 2030 Agenda, an agreement of all 193 member states which includes 17 global Sustainable Development Goals (SDG) and 169 subgoals.
+In September 2015, the United Nations’ General Assembly finally adopted the 2030 Agenda, an agreement of all 193 member states which includes 17 global Sustainable Development Goals (SDG) and 169 subgoals.
 It has been effective since 1 January 2016 and serves as a kind of instruction manual for a better world.

 People, planet, prosperity, peace and partnership